aloisdg/custommagic/Esobiel, Voice of Bonfire.md

 Since my SO wants to build her first angel tribal edh deck, here is one.

 I would love the card to be tribal focus while not being another "+1/+1 anthem".

-We can leverage the fact that most angel have Vigilance and a lot of them have lifelink and/or deathtouch.
 Lets do something with those untapped bird.
 Lets do something divine, something magnificent.
-Lets give them a reason to tap.

 In Dominaria draft, I loved to ping with the [[Sorcerer's Wand]].
 It is awesome with Vigilance and lifelink.
 Alright our commander is going to give this kind of power to our angel flock.